The STAIR Method:

 Socio-Technical AI Reflection

-AI, and in particular Generative AI, is not just a new digital tool.
-It represents a deeper transformation.
-One that challenges how we structure knowledge, define roles, and create value together.
+AI is not just a new digital tool in our work.
+It represents a deeper transformation that challenges how we structure knowledge, define roles, and create value together.
+It challenges who we are professionally, and it prompts us to continuously reflect on the role AI and technology plays in our lives.

-STAIR is an open-source, research-based framework designed to help organizations approach AI not simply as a technical upgrade, but as a socio-technical transformation that requires learning, participation, dialogue, and critical reflection across disciplines.
-Rather than relying solely on automation metrics or top-down implementation plans, STAIR provides a structured yet flexible setup that includes reflection guides, facilitation tools, and shared principles.
-This enables organizations to explore how AI impacts their work, fosters critical thinking, and supports meaningful professional practice.
+The STAIR Method is an open-source, research-based framework designed to help organizations approach AI.
+Rather than viewing AI as a one-time technical upgrade, the STAIR Method sees AI as an ongoing socio-technical transformation that requires continuous learning, participation, dialogue, and critical reflection across disciplines.
+As such, STAIR provides a structured yet flexible setup that includes reflection guides, facilitation tools, and shared principles.

-STAIR helps organizations, individuals, and teams move beyond the logic of control toward a culture of curiosity, experimentation, and ethical responsibility.
-It promotes AI organizational literacy: The collective capacity to use AI with awareness, integrity, and purpose.
+In short, STAIR helps organizations, individuals, and teams move beyond a mindset of control and towards a culture of curiosity, experimentation, critical thinking, and ethical responsibility.
+It’s not just about implementing AI; it’s about living with AI.

 “When the conversation is conducted in this way — using the STAIR Method — a completely different attitude and enthusiasm for technological change emerge.” – Rikke Schriver Nielsen, Strategy and Innovation Officer, Rigshospitalet’s Hearing and Balance Center.
 Read more.